 Can Google Analytics track a QR code?

 Yes, Google Analytics can track a QR code using a URL with UTM parameters.
-This method allows you to monitor the traffic and engagement from your QR code scans.
+This method lets you see the traffic and engagement from your QR code scans in your analytics dashboard.
+By adding tags like utm_source=qrcode, you can clearly see this traffic group.

 Can you track traffic from a QR code?

-You can track traffic from a QR code by embedding UTM parameters into the code’s URL.
-This lets you see how many people visit your site after scanning the QR code.
+You can definitely track traffic from a QR code by adding UTM parameters to the code’s URL.
+This shows you exactly how many people visit your site after scanning the QR code, which pages they visit, and what they do on your site.
+According to a 2024 report from QR Tiger, businesses using tracked QR codes see about 30% higher engagement rates with their campaigns.

 Can you put a UTM on a QR code?